-“Could we try to the left and right?”
+“Can we try to the left and right?”
 I asked.

 The other members of the paladin corps brought over a map to help us consider our options.

-“We could try to take the direction to the right since it’s the shortest way to the border of Savoy.” the Marquise offered her solution.
+“We could try to take the direction to the right since it’s the shortest way to the border of Savoy,” the Marquise offered her solution.

-“And risk capture, of course.”
-I countered, “You think these legions won’t know about that?
+“And risk capture, of course,” I countered, “You think these legions won’t know about that?
 A Saint was working with them, so yeah.
 Not possible.”

 “Uh…yes.
-It’s a stupid choice.” the Marquise admitted, “How about the left?”
+It’s a stupid choice,” the Marquise admitted, “How about the left?”